 Without the benefit of the written word of God, without wise friends who listened, but refrained from simplistic answers (this is something I could easily be guilty of); Job knew his heart desired to know and trust God.
 He somehow knew his way through his pain was this desire in his heart to hope in the eternal all powerful and good God.
 This desire is deep in every human heart.

 Listen again to Job’s words “How my heart yearns within me!”.
 These words are full of hope for us.
 Hope is not how we can understand and see a way through, or how strong and wealthy we are.
 Hope is our heart yearning.
 And as we connect that yearning in our heart with hope in a transcendent God we find a little hope in our pain, and a little hope in God is enough.
 Our hope stays alive in the mysterious connection between the deep desires in our heart and the transcendent, personal, all-good God.

 - I need friends, not to give me solutions, but so I am not alone.

 I’m not giving a solution to pain, or a get out of pain for free in five easy steps.
-I’m simply reflecting on Job’s journey and seeing some truth.
-My desire for you is that hope in the redeemer stays alive in your heart when you find yourself in a time when your pain is not being relieved.
+I’m simply reflecting on Job’s journey and seeing truth.
+My desire and prayer for you is that hope in the Redeemer stays alive in your heart when you find yourself in a time when your pain is not being relieved.
 And our redeemer is Jesus Christ.